I get it. You want that flawless, glass-like surface that reflects light perfectly. It’s the goal of any detail-oriented project.

 The good news?
 A professional-grade finish is achievable on a budget.
 It’s all about making informed choices, not just buying the most expensive product on the shelf.

-You might use it for final polishing of automotive clear coats, buffing out fine scratches in acrylic or resin, creating a mirror finish on epoxy resin projects, and honing the edge of fine blades.
+Polish automotive clear coats with it, buff out fine scratches in acrylic or resin, create a mirror finish on epoxy resin projects, or hone the edge of fine blades.
+It’s versatile enough to handle all of them.

 I once bought a pack of 5000 grit sandpaper supercheap for a quick touch-up on my car.
 Big mistake.